HavenDV/H.NotifyIcon/README.md

 So in some cases to build the project you will need to install this -
 https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net451-developer-pack-offline-installer

-### Support
+## Support
-You can get answers to your questions in my discord support channel:
+Priority place for bugs: https://github.com/HavenDV/H.NotifyIcon/issues
+Priority place for ideas and general questions: https://github.com/HavenDV/H.NotifyIcon/discussions
+I also have a Discord support channel:
 https://discord.gg/g8u2t9dKgE